 By now you're on the shortlist, so be very precise and clear.

-Give him a concise, easy-to-read Proposal that shows how you’ll address his exact problems.
+Give him the prospect a concise, easy-to-read proposal that shows how you’ll address his specific problems.
 Don't just cut and paste from brochureware; make it super-focused on the problems you know he has and how you'll solve them.
-Give him a Pilot (or Proof of Concept) Process that makes signing a contract the logical next step; it's vital that he knows beforehand that if specific criteria are met, the order is next, otherwise it won't be a pilot but a fishing trip.
+Give him a Pilot (or Proof of Concept) Process that makes signing a contract the logical next step; it's vital that he knows beforehand that, once the specific criteria are met, the order is the next step, otherwise it won't be a pilot but a fishing trip.
 Then give him a Contract that’s legally binding, yet easy to understand.

 Once the ink is dry, make sure you give him Implementation Guides that show him how easy deployment will be and Training Guides that upskill his people.
 These will reinforce the wisdom of his decision.
 Don't wait for him to ask for them, or you may give him second thoughts.